 Hope in a hopeless world?
 Absolutely.

 For just as Peter "lost" his battle and his life in this the finite world, God goes on to win the eternal battle, the only battle that truly matters.

 While we do in fact know and believe that all of our trials and tribulations of this life are under God's care and that all things work for the good of those who love Jesus, we do at times suffer through bouts of "faith deficit".
 We grow weary of heart and poor in spirit by the never-ending onslaught of violence, not to mention our own hate for those who commit such horrific crimes as those experienced in Boston.
-Replacing the darkness of this age with the light of Jesus, a key process in allowing events such as these to draw us closer to God, takes time and an abundance of faith.
+Replacing the darkness of this age with the light of Jesus takes wisdom, patience and an abundance of faith.

-Questioning why things happen is OK in as much as it does open the door to ongoing dialogue with God, but one should not get too bogged down in doing so.
+Questioning why things happen is OK in as much as it does open the door to ongoing dialogue with God, but one must avoid getting too bogged down in doing so.
 For as much as this ongoing introspection is bound to draw us closer to God in prayer, assuming it does in fact transpire in the form of prayer and not bitterness and slf-pity, we must remember Isaiah's words as they relate to our attempts to understand God's complex plans for us:

 "My thoughts are not your thoughts, nor are your ways my ways says the Lord.
 As high as the heavens are above the earth, so high are my ways above your ways and my thoughts above your thoughts." - Isaiah 55:8-9